themarcusaurelius/trailToad/README.md

 But did you know that BigCommerce also provides a powerful API to help you jumpstart your own custom online shop quickly?
 You can build out your 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.

-So, how does one go about getting everything setup and where to even begin with all of this?
+So, how does one go about getting a custom e-commerce shop setup and where to even begin with all of this?
 Luckily, for you, this tutorial will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom online shop all the while learning a few tricks and new technologies along the way.

 [Demo](https://trailtoad.herokuapp.com)